 Vinasun – Vinasun is one of the most reliable taxi companies in Ho Chi Minh City, and they are also one of the largest.
 You’ll see Vinasun taxis, with their green and red stripe, everywhere you go in the city.
 Just make sure the logo is correct and make sure the phone number (38 27 27 27 – written on the side of the taxi) is correct as well.

 Mai Linh – Mai Linh is the other big taxi company in Ho Chi Minh City.
 Honestly though, I probably took Vinasun 90% of the time.

-Uber – Uber, the private cab service, is available in Ho Chi Minh City, and it’s beginning to take off.
-Once you download the application, you locate an Uber, and payment is handled all online, so you never have to touch cash.
-We used Uber quite a bit, and it’s almost the same price, if not a bit cheaper than normal taxis (at the time of writing this, things could change).
+Grab – Grab the private cab service, is available in Ho Chi Minh City.
+We used Grab quite a bit, and it’s almost the same price, if not a bit cheaper than normal taxis

 Let our local travel expert help you to create worry-free trip to Vietnam.